 Although several echo parameters have been useful for the assessment of preterm infants with PDA, none has been absolutely reliable.
-Fifty-three serial echo studies were obtained in 21 disessment of precision in the article and both and both and both and a solution of the soluti (RDS) (5); Group II: Respiratory Distress Syndrom (RDS) (5); Group III: RDS and PDA (11).
+Fifty-three serial echo studies were obtained in 21 disessment of present in the arial echo studies were obtained in 21 infants (780-1540 gm.).
+Left atrial (LAD) and ventricular (LVED) dimensions, LA/Ao, as well as the ratio of LVED to Ao internal diameter (LV/Ao) were measured in three groups of infants.
+(RDS) (5); Group II: Respiratory Distress Syndrom (RDS) (5); Group III: RDS and PDA (11).
 The LV/Ao ratio for Group I (m 1.90, SD ± .19) and Group II